 Environmental Sustainability Committee Chair: Jennifer Frigger-Latham, EMO-Trans, email@example.com

-The Membership Committee was created to recruit new members in the Association, is focused on membership retention and experience, provides overnight on member outreach and advises the Board of Directors on dues structure and benefits.
+The Membership Committee was created to recruit new members in the Association, and is focused on membership retention and experience.
+The committee provides oversight on member outreach and advises the Board of Directors on dues structure and benefits.

 Membership Committee Chair: Aaron Ambrite, AIT Worldwide, firstname.lastname@example.org